Flanigan’s Enterprises (NYSEAMERICAN:BDL) Now Covered by StockNews.com

-StockNews.com started coverage on shares of Flanigan’s Enterprises (NYSEAMERICAN:BDL – Free Report) in a research note released on Wednesday.
-The firm issued a hold rating on the stock.
+StockNews.com initiated coverage on shares of Flanigan’s Enterprises (NYSEAMERICAN:BDL – Free Report) in a research report released on Tuesday morning.
+The brokerage issued a hold rating on the stock.

-Flanigan’s Enterprises (NYSEAMERICAN:BDL – Get Free Report) last posted its quarterly earnings data on Tuesday, August 13th.
-The company reported $0.60 EPS for the quarter.
-The company had revenue of $49.10 million during the quarter.
-Flanigan’s Enterprises had a net margin of 1.64% and a return on equity of 4.05%.
+Flanigan’s Enterprises (NYSEAMERICAN:BDL – Get Free Report) last issued its quarterly earnings data on Tuesday, August 13th.
+The company reported $0.60 earnings per share (EPS) for the quarter.
+Flanigan’s Enterprises had a return on equity of 4.05% and a net margin of 1.64%.
+The business had revenue of $49.10 million during the quarter.

 Flanigan’s Enterprises Company Profile